 You may have heard of probiotics—they’re those “good bacteria” that live in your gut.
-In the past decade probiotics have become well-known for their essential role in maintaining healthy gut flora, and probiotic-containing foods like yogurt, sauerkraut, miso have become renowned for their health benefits.
-However, recent studies show that the benefits of probiotics extend well beyond digestion: probiotics can also have a positive impact on mental health and may be a valuable addition to the tool box of psychiatrists and psychotherapists who care about holistic care.
+In the past decade probiotics have become well-known for their essential role in maintaining healthy gut flora, and probiotic-containing foods like yogurt, sauerkraut, and miso have become renowned for their health benefits.
+However, recent studies show that the benefits of probiotics extend well beyond digestion: probiotics can also have a positive impact on mental health and may be a valuable addition to the tool box for psychiatrists and psychotherapists practicing holistic care.

 Probiotics work to optimize the gut flora in your body, which collaborates with your nervous system and brain in a complex system known as the “gut-brain axis.”

-In 2016, researchers published an analysis of seven scientific studies that confirm that through the gut-brain axis, probiotics can improve brain function, balance hormones, boost the immune system, and reduce inflammation—all of which can have positive effects on mental health conditions such as anxiety and depression (McKean, Naug, Nikbakht, Amiet & Colson, 2016).
+In 2016, researchers published an analysis of seven scientific studies which confirmed that through the gut-brain axis, probiotics can improve brain function, balance hormones, boost the immune system, and reduce inflammation—all of which can have positive effects on mental health conditions such as anxiety and depression (McKean, Naug, Nikbakht, Amiet & Colson, 2016).

 1. Improve Brain Function